 The Municipal Government Act (MGA) requires all municipalities to adopt an Intermunicipal Development Plan (IDP) with each of its municipal neighbours.
-The IDP reflects mutual agreement on growth and development between two or more municipalities.
+The MGA also allows municipalities to opt out of the IDP process by mutual agreement, but the County of Grande Prairie (County) and Town of Beaverlodge (Town) have determined that it is in their interests to enter into an IDP.

-This IDP, adopted by Bylaw, identifies a 50 year development strategy between the County of Grande Prairie and the Town of Sexsmith.
-An IDP is a collaborative plan that is intended to address the long-term growth and development of lands that are of joint interest to the municipalities, in a coordinated fashion, and to promote regional partnerships.
+This IDP identifies a long-term development strategy between the County and the Town.
+An IDP is a collaborative plan that is intended to address the long-term growth and development of lands that are of joint interest to the municipalities in a coordinated fashion, and to promote regional partnerships.
 Matters of interest include land use, transportation, servicing, future growth, economic development, intermunicipal programs, and the funding of future growth.